cryham/fan-ctrl/README.md

 ### Hardware

-For detailed info check subdir kicad with schematics, or included schematics.png image (todo).
+For detailed info check subdir kicad with schematics or included [schematics.png image](https://raw.githubusercontent.com/cryham/fan-ctrl/main/schematics.png).

 The keyboard is made of:
 * Teensy 3.2 (or 3.1).
 Can be overclocked to 120-144 MHz.